 Other items discussed not on the agenda

-Small schools receive a lot of wasted materials for state writing, One school district had 70 extra forms that they will have to recycle.
+Small schools receive a lot of wasted materials for state writing.
+One school district had 70 extra forms that they will have to recycle.
 The district proposed having a place for districts to order materials.
 Pam will forward this concern to the Assessment Office.

 No show students – Pam (NDE) brought up the possibility of creating a validation error or verification report related to students that are not reported in a school district that in the previous year were enrolled in the district.
 Currently there is a validation error for students in grades 9-12 but this proposal is to expand this report to include students in grades K-8.
 NDE did some research on this and found some SPED students were not exited properly which affects their program reports.
 It was suggested this be an error as districts don’t always run or look at the verification reports.
 This report may be developed for 2012-2013 but will be available for sure in 2013-2014.

 Marilyn reminded everyone about the Data Conference April 29-30 and informed them there will be a session in every time slot for data stewards.
-If anyone has topics they would like to see, there will soon be a request for that information or you can forward to Marilyn or Pam.
+If anyone has topics they would like to see, there will soon be a request in an upcoming NDE Bulletin for that information.
 Next meeting we’ll discuss some issues with Student Grades.
-Some concerns that were raised were about Elementary courses, Community College staff or staff from outside the districts, and students Birth thru 5.
+Some concerns that were raised were collecting data about Elementary courses, Community College staff or staff from outside the districts, and students Birth thru 5.
 It was suggested that maybe we have a separate document similar to Who Reports What for Student Grades.

-Please forward any comments, ideas, concerns to Marilyn.Peterson@nebraska.gov , 402-471-4740 or Pam.Tagart@nebraska.gov, 402-471-4735.
+Please forward any comments, ideas, or concerns to Marilyn.Peterson@nebraska.gov , 402-471-4740 or Pam.Tagart@nebraska.gov, 402-471-4735.